LeePleased/StackPropagation-SLU/README.md

 Similarly, for SNIPS dataset, you can also consider the following command:

         python trian.py -wed 32 -ehd 256 -aod 128

-If any question, please issue the project or email [me](yangmingli@ir.hit.edu.cn), we will reply you soon.
+Due to some stochastic factors, It's necessary to sightly tune the hyper-parameters using grid search.
+If you have any question, please issue the project or email [me](yangmingli@ir.hit.edu.cn), we will reply you soon.